biogeeker/compGWAS/README.md

 # compGWAS
-An integrated toolkit for comprehensive GWA analysis of SNPs and Indels to identify the association between phenotypes and genotypes.
+An integrated toolkit for comprehensive GWAS analysis of SNPs and Indels to identify the association between phenotypes and genotypes.
 * [preGWAS](#preGWAS)

         Prepare the reference genome and annotation files

 * [GWAS](#GWAS)

-        GWA analysis of SNPs in the coding regions
-        GWA analysis of the synergistic effect of SNPs/Indels on CDS GWA analysis of SNPs/Indels windows in the non-coding regions
+        GWAS analysis of SNPs in the coding regions GWAS analysis of the synergistic effect of SNPs/Indels on CDS GWAS analysis of SNPs/Indels windows in the non-coding regions

 * [GWASanno](#GWASanno)